We've been spent the week visiting the Cascade Lakes National Scenic Byway and Crater Lake area.

 Some spots are worse than others and we have to bring out the nets!
 The latest in beachwear!

 I kid you not.

 I still have bites.
 All over.
-I just have less bites than I would if I didn’t have this stuff.
+I just have fewer bites than I would if I didn't have this stuff.
 I swear to you they swarm you as soon as the car stops.
 I have never seen anything like it!

 There aren't that many RV parks in the area that can accommodate an RV our size so we are an hour away from Crater Lake and an hour and 1.5 hours from some of the Cascade Lakes like Sparks Lake where the hubby wanted to do sunrise shots.